perfanalytics/pose2sim/README.md

 # Pose2Sim

 > **_News_: Version 0.4 released:** \
-**Calibration used to be the main stumbling block for users, it should be easier and better now!**\
+**Calibration used to be the main stumbling block for users: it should be easier and better now!**\
 To upgrade, type `pip install pose2sim --upgrade`.
 You will need to update your Config.toml file.\
 *N.B.:* As always, I am more than happy to welcome contributors (see [How to contribute](#how-to-contribute)).

 `Pose2Sim` provides a workflow for 3D markerless kinematics, as an alternative to the more usual marker-based motion capture methods.\
 Pose2Sim stands for "OpenPose to OpenSim", as it uses OpenPose inputs (2D keypoints coordinates obtained from multiple videos) and leads to an OpenSim result (full-body 3D joint angles).
 Other 2D solutions can alternatively be used as inputs.

-If you can only use a single camera and don't mind losing some accuracy, please consider using [Sports2D](https://github.com/davidpagnon/Sports2D).
+If you can only use one single camera and don't mind losing some accuracy, please consider using [Sports2D](https://github.com/davidpagnon/Sports2D).

 <img src="Content/Pose2Sim_workflow.jpg" width="760">